ReboreExplore/Spectral-Indices-Analysis-using-geospatial-frameworks/README.md

 2. This project also has a local python script based workflow for you to run the code locally.
 You can refer to [local scripts](local_scripts/README.md) for the required setup.
 The design and working of the code are similar to the notebook pipeline and can be referred from the previous explanation for the notebook files.

- ## TODO
-    1. Kendell's Correlation and Analysis in python.
-    2. Add contents to the Various spectral indices section.
-    3. Create timelapse (gifs) of the changes to embed in the github repository.
-    4. Matplotlib subplots - update the visualization notebook.
-    5. Create a local project workflow.- MANPA - done 80%
-    6. Complete the library installation section.- MANPA - done
-    7. Add the local project workflow readme - MANPA - done
-    8. Create the final ppt/poster (if paper gets approved)
-    9. Create local shapefiles -  MANPA - done